Santhosh-Sankar/LiDAR-fusion/README.md

-# Fusion of LiDAR data from a pair of LiDAR sensors using ROS
+# Fusing LiDAR data to remove blind spots in 3D point clouds using ROS

 This repository contains a ROS package with a C++ node to fuse LiDAR data from two LiDAR sensors along with a LeGO-LOAM submodule modified for using the package.
 The node takes in point clouds from two LiDAR sensors and merges them to form a single point cloud.
 Merging point clouds from multiple lidars eliminates the blindspots caused when one LiDAR sensor blocks the laser pulses from another LiDAR sensor.